• Facebook

 Tomato paste: Helps add flavor and also gives the stew color.
 I like the convenience of tomato paste in a tube.
 A tube makes it easy to add small amounts of tomato paste to a recipe without wasting any.

-Broth: For a vegetarian stew, use veggie broth.
+Broth: To keep this recipe vegetarian, use vegetarian broth.
 But if you're not vegetarian, it's fine to use beef or even chicken broth instead.

 Step-by-Step Instructions